ploe/reve/docs/C Engine/Text.md

 The module `Text` is described in the header [rv/Text.h](/include/rv/Text.h) and implemented in [Text.c](/src/Text.c)

-It is a `typedef` of a `const char *` and the methods are to simplify the dynamic allocation and destruction of them.
+It is a `typedef` of a `char *` and the methods are to simplify the dynamic allocation and destruction of them.

-The impetus to wrapping this up was to make it clear which `const char *` are dynamically allocated, and therefore need freeing and which aren't.
+The impetus to wrapping this up was to make it clear which `char *` are dynamically allocated, and therefore need freeing and which aren't.

 `const char *` is used when this is ambiguous or hardcoded.